-Sea Level Rise Adaptation Program
+Sea Level Rise and Climate Adaptation

 We are currently in the RESEARCH phase which includes undertaking a coastal analysis to develop coastal hazard maps.
 When completed, the mapping information will be used to update the RDN's Floodplain Management Bylaw No. 1469, and the RDN's Emergency Services Hazard Risk Assessment Plan as well as future assessments, policies and plans regarding sea level rise adaptation.